 There is some debate about where the name “Million Dollar Highway” came from, but some believe the name came from the plethora of gold and silver mining that was once in the area, while others think it was because the road cost one million dollars to build.
 Still another theory is that someone once said “I will never drive that road again, not for a million dollars!”.
 That one will be up for you to decide, once you drive the road!

 One exciting (or scary — you decide) tidbit about the Million Dollar Highway is that it has no guard rails.
 This is because in the winter, the road gets hit with frequent avalanches and the guardrails would get quickly destroyed by these devastating avalanches.
-Because of this, I recommend driving the Million Dollar Highway from Silverton to Ouray, instead of the other way around, because in this direction you drive on the inside of the road, instead of the outside (right on the edge of the cliff!)
+Because of this, if you’re a nervous driver, I recommend driving the Million Dollar Highway from Silverton to Ouray, instead of the other way around, because in this direction you drive on the inside of the road, instead of the outside (right on the edge of the cliff!)

 Best Time To Drive the San Juan Skyway